 KRAS (shortened name for the gene Kirsten RAt Sarcoma viral oncogene homolog) mutations are associated in a number of malignancies including:

 Several germline KRAS mutations have also been found to b...

 The Krenning score is a proposed semi-quantitative method of assessing the degree of tracer uptake on octreotide scintigraphy.

-Initially designed for assessment of 111In-DTPA on planar imaging, the Krenning score is applicable to SPECT or SPECT/CT using various radiopharmaceuticals....
+Initially designed for assessment of 111In-DTPA on planar imaging, the Krenning score is applicable to SPECT or PET/CT using various radiopharmaceuticals.

-This article lists a series of labelled imaging anatomy cases by system and modality.
+This article lists a series of labeled imaging anatomy cases by system and modality.

 CT head: non-contrast axial